TwinCAT HMI Server Extension

 Sufficient logging allows answering nearly any question about what a program is doing.
 There are two sides we see to increased visibility: the first is visibility into what our code is doing after it’s running and people are using the software we have written.
 The second is visibility into your code during development.
 There are different ways to take logs depending on the framework we are talking about.
 On this page, we shall describe how we can take logs for the Beckhoff HMI extension module.

 All extension developed with C# is derived from the interface IExtension.
-When the server starts then it initializes the extension by calling the following method on the interface.
-We save the host and context to use for the extension and creating a log.
+When the server starts it initializes the extension by calling the following method on the interface.
+We save the host and context to use for the extension and create a log.

 namespace TcHmiSrv.Management